Izan-Sola/MarioPowerUps/README.md

      Details:

      - Grants invincibility and a great speed boost for 2 minutes.
+     - With the addition of this Power Up there is also a new custom item, Rainbow Essence.

    - Red Star (**NS**)

      Details:

      - Grants the ability to fly for 2 minutes.
+     - With the addition of this Powe Up there is also a new custom item, Crimson Essence.